VANDA, ASCOCENTRUM, etc

 §Can be grown in pots or wooden slatted baskets (if and when they are small)

-§Some like the terete leaved ones will take full sun
+§Some like the terete leaved Vandas will take full sun.
+Rhyncostylis prefer more shade.

 §Their root system is very adventurous therefore no medium need be used.